Soccer Red Card Rules (Official With Examples)

 2. Lunging

 Suppose a player commits an offense while the ball is still in play.
-The referee can let the play continue to allow an advantage and give a red when the ball is out of play.
+The referee can let the sport continue to allow an advantage and give a red when the ball is out of space.
+If a player is out of control of where their leg is going because they can’t stop themselves, it’s a lunge.

 LONDON, ENGLAND FEBRUARY 26, 2020 Thiago Alcantara of Bayern and Ross Barkley of Chelsea pictured during the 2019.20 UEFA Champions League Round of 16 game Chelsea FC vs. Bayern Munich at Stamford Bridge